awesome-pro/neon-website/content/docs/ai/ai-vector-search-optimization.md

 You can see in the plan that the query performs a sequential scan (`Seq Scan`) on the `items` table, which means that the query compares the query vector against all vectors in the `items` table.
 In other words, the query does not use an index.

-To understand how queries perform at scale, we tested sequential scan vector searches with `pgvector` on subsets of the [GIST-960 dataset](http://corpus-texmex.irisa.fr/) with 10k, 50k, 100k, 500k, and 1M rows using a Neon database instance with 4 vCPUs and 16 GB of RAM.
+To understand how queries perform at scale, we tested sequential scan vector searches with `pgvector` on subsets of the [GIST-960 dataset](http://corpus-texmex.irisa.fr/) with 10k, 50k, 100k, 500k, and 1M rows using a Unique database instance with 4 vCPUs and 16 GB of RAM.

 The sequential scan search performed reasonably well for tables with 10k rows (~36ms).
 However, sequential scans start to become costly at 50k rows.